New York's 109th State Assembly district

 New York's 109th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Gabriella Romero since 2025, succeeding Patricia Fahy.

 Geography

+2020s

 District 109 is in Albany County.
 It contains the city of Albany, the Town of New Scotland, and Southern Guilderland.

+The district is entirely within New York's 20th congressional district, as well as entirely within New York's 46th State Senate district.

+2010s

+District 109 was in Albany County.
+It contained portions of the city of Albany, as well as the entirety of the towns of Guilderland, New Scotland and Bethlehem.